 NASPE 6.2

-*Note: italicized words or phrases are defined in the glossary attached at the end of this assignment.
+Analysis of Data Findings:

+No students have been admitted into the SCU Teacher Education program.
+No data is available at this time.

+Interpretation of how data provides evidence for meeting standards:

+Each section of the Teacher Work Sample assessment is aligned to SCU Conceptual Framework, Oklahoma General Competencies, and the InTASC Standards.
+Data sets will be used to evaluate unit effectiveness and specific program standards will be utilized for program evaluation and improvement.

+Assessment 5: Teacher Work Sample Assessment Documentation

+Assessment: Each section has a set of instructions

+Scoring Guide: Each section has a scoring guide/rubric

 Assignment

 You are required to teach a multiple-week instructional sequence.
 You will describe the learning context and any specific instructional adaptations you made to meet the learning needs of individual students.
 Your instructional goals should be based on your state and/or district content standards.
 Your learning objectives must include outcomes in content knowledge, skills/performance, and reasoning abilities.
 You will also need to create an assessment plan designed to measure student performance before (pre-assessment), during your instructional sequence (formative assessments), and after (post-assessment).
 Finally, you need to analyze and reflect on your instructional design, educational context and degree of learning gains demonstrated by your students.
 P-12 and secondary majors will select one of their classes for the TWS.
 Recognize that some classes will not meet every day.
 When addressing modifications, you should include students on IEP’s and students involved in Response to Intervention.